WDT and Puck Prep: Are They Worth It?

 The most popular modern puck prep method is the Weiss Distribution Technique, or WDT.
 This involves using a set of thin needles (typically 0.3mm to 0.4mm) to stir the coffee grounds in the portafilter before tamping.

 Is it worth it?
 Absolutely.
 WDT breaks up clumps created by the grinder and ensures the density of the coffee is perfectly uniform across the entire basket.
 This dramatically reduces channeling, which is especially important for high-extraction flat-burr grinders like the DF64 Gen 2.
+If you are still choosing a grinder, our Niche Zero vs DF64 Gen 2 comparison covers how each behaves at the puck-prep stage.

 Leveling Tools: The Controversial Spin